 - Buying followers or subscribers.
 Don’t ever accept an offer to purchase social media followers or email subscribers.
 These are often scammy businesses and, regardless, are practices that won’t bring you results, as the followers/subscribers don’t have any true interest in your business.

 Hopefully these tips have encouraged you to take things with a grain of salt rather than jumping into an agreement.
 Do your research, read reviews, and chat with real customers.
+Great expert advice on making financial decisions when marketing your business.
 Good luck!